-- 1. Emergency Management activation of the State Emergency Response Team activates the NCDOL, Occupational Safety and Health Division as the coordinator for worker safety and health technical support. - 2.
-NCDOL, OSH Division assistance and coordination may also be requested during the course of an incident if specific needs are identified by other departments or individual agencies.
+- Emergency Management activation of the State Emergency Response Team activates the NCDOL, Occupational Safety and Health Division as the coordinator for worker safety and health technical support. - NCDOL, OSH Division assistance and coordination may also be requested during the course of an incident if specific needs are identified by other departments or individual agencies. - Private-sector and public-sector employers are responsible for the safety and health of their employees.